Taylor Brand / January 20, 2022

 - Leadership Teams can quickly evaluate whole school and group-specific progress and report accurate, transparent, and timely information to board members, district leaders, and other stakeholders.

-- MTSS (Multi-Tiered System of Supports) teams can proactively identify specific groups of students in need of targeted interventions and progress monitor on a regular basis.
+- MTSS (Multi-Tiered System of Supports) teams can proactively identify specific groups of students in need of targeted interventions and monitor progress on a regular basis.

 - Special Education Directors and Case Managers can quickly and easily monitor the holistic progress of the students on their caseload.